 Acclimatizing During the EBC Trek

 Make sure you have enough days in between stops to acclimatize.
 And make extra days if possible, It doesn’t do you any wrong if your trip is extended by a day or two.
 You need to make sure that your body is well-acclimatized to the altitude.

 Whenever you cover a distance gaining more altitude, make sure you rest properly and even stay there for a day.
 This helps your body adapt well to the atmosphere.
 You can also get additional time to explore the region.

 On the other hand, if you are traveling alone, you will have to carry more funds to pay for all accommodation and meals.
 Make sure you carry some allowance along with contingency funds.
 ATMs will not be available in rural areas.
 Therefore, you need to take out the amount you need when you are in the city.
-Make sure you have enough spare cash to tip your porter, guide, or the lodge workers.
+Make sure you have enough spare cash to tip your porter, guide, or lodge workers.
 You may also carry some sweets to give out to the children you meet.

-These are some important tips that can assist you in the Everest Base Camp trek.
-You can always surf the internet to find more information on the EBC trek.
+These are some important tips that can assist you in the Everest Base Camp trekking tips.
+You can always surf the internet to find more information on the Everest Base camp trekking tips.
 This can help you to know about the region as well as the trek in more detail.
-Happy Land Treks has been organizing Everest Basecamp Trek since its inception.
+Happyland Treks has been organizing the Everest Base Camp Trek since its inception.